Charles Brandon, 1st Duke of Suffolk: Marriages and children

 Before 7 February 1507, Charles Brandon firstly married Margaret Neville (born 1466), widow of Sir John Mortimer (d. before 12 November 1504), and daughter of John Neville, 1st Marquess of Montagu (slain at the Battle of Barnet) and Isabel Ingaldesthorpe (or Ingoldesthorpe), daughter and heiress of Sir Edmund Ingaldesthorpe (or Ingoldesthorpe) and Joanna Tiptoft.
 Charles and Margaret had no children.
-The marriage was declared void about 1507 by the Archdeaconry Court of London, and later by papal bull dated 12 May 1528.
+The marriage was declared void about 1527 by the Archdeaconry Court of London, and later by papal bull dated 12 May 1528.
 Margaret subsequently married Robert Downes, gentleman.

-In early 1508, in a secret ceremony at Stepney, and later publicly at St Michael's, Cornhill, Charles secondly married Anne Browne (the stepdaughter of Margaret Neville's sister, Lucy Neville), daughter of Sir Anthony Browne (Standard Bearer of England in 1485) and Eleanor Ughtred, the daughter of Sir Robert Ughtred (c.
+In early 1508, in a secret ceremony at Stepney, and later publicly at St Michael's, Cornhill, Charles secondly married Anne Browne, daughter of Sir Anthony Browne (Standard Bearer of England in 1485) and Eleanor Ughtred, and thus the stepdaughter of Margaret Neville's sister Lucy Neville.
+Eleanor Ughtred was the daughter of Sir Robert Ughtred (c.
 1428 – c.
 1487) of Kexby, North Yorkshire and Katherine Eure, daughter of Sir William Eure of Stokesley, Yorkshire.
-By Anne Browne, he had two daughters:
+By Anne Browne, Charles had two daughters: